 Diverticulitis and diverticulosis - discharge

 Ulcerative colitis - discharge

 Chaptini L, Peikin S. Gastrointestinal bleeding.
 In: Parrillo JE, Dellinger RP, eds.
 Critical Care Medicine: Principles of Diagnosis and Management in the Adult.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 72.

-Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Michael M. Phillips, MD, Emeritus Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.